 An electrical engineering degree can help you become anything from an electrician to a designer of electrical systems for cars, ships or spaceships, and any device or product that runs on electricity.
 Electrical engineers also make sure refineries and power plants function well, and can bring their contribution to advancements in the field of medicine.

 The future of electrical engineers is now

 In the ongoing process of developing new equipment and devices, electrical engineers have come up with new solutions that support all kind of technological systems and make them better and faster.
 Don’t forget about the latest creative designs that have helped people with disabilities (such as electronic prosthetic devices, for instance).

 So if you think you fit in these exciting parameters, then electrical engineering might be the perfect path for you.

-Here are a few top international destinations for studying a Master's in Electrical Engineering:
+Here are a few top international destinations for studying a Bachelor's in Electrical Engineering:

 In the electronics industry, engineers design, develop and test components (capacitors, diodes, resistors, transistors), devices, systems or equipment that use electricity as part of their source of power, from cell-phones and computers to refrigerators and heating systems.
 Electrical engineers can engage in any stage of a project for creating electronics, from the brief planning to the design, manufacture and testing.

 Marine electrical engineers develop the engines of ships and deal with electrical and electronic engineering operations, maintenance, and repairs on generators, motors, transformers, and emergency power systems on all types of vessels.